HOW TO USE FRESH TRUFFLES

-Fresh truffles are one of the world’s finest gastronomic delights, but are rare enough that many people aren’t sure exactly how to prepare them.
+Fresh truffles are one of the world’s finest gastronomic delights but are rare enough that many people aren’t sure exactly how to prepare them.

+As ancient as humans’ love of truffles is, there is still ongoing debate as to the best way to use them.
 Fresh truffles are heat sensitive.
 While warmth unlocks the truffle’s aroma and flavor, high heat can minimize it, so truffles should be used as a finishing ingredient for best flavor and aroma.

-As ancient as humans’ love of truffles is, there is still ongoing debate as to the best way to use them.
-Though there is a classic European tradition of roasting meats and poultry with black Perigord truffles and white Alba truffles (usually sliced and slid into slits cut into the meat or placed under poultry skin).
+That said, there is a classic European tradition of roasting meats and poultry with black Perigord truffles (usually sliced and slid into slits cut into the meat or placed under poultry skin).

-Using a truffle slicer is easy, simply turn the dial to your approximate desired thickness, and draw the truffle across the blade.
+Using a truffle slicer is easy.
+Simply turn the dial to your approximate desired thickness and draw the truffle across the blade.
 Check the shaving and adjust the dial again until you get exactly the thickness you’re looking for.